fbpx

 how to paly a guitar

-To truly embrace the spirit of musical adventure, we gotta dive headfirst into the exciting universe of alternate tunings.
+To truly embrace the spirit of musical adventure you need to know how to string a guitar and we gotta dive headfirst into the exciting universe of alternate tunings.
 These can seriously shake up the sound and vibes of our guitars, opening up a funhouse of tonal possibilities and sparking heaps of creativity.

 Tonal Variations